Twenty-two leading UK inbound tour operators are vising Ireland this week, as guests of Tourism Ireland.

-Jim Paul, Tourism Ireland’s Head of Australia and developing markets, said: “The majority of our overseas visitors come from the core markets of Great Britain, North America and Mainland Europe, and while this will continue, it is important that we expand our focus beyond these markets and look to the long-term opportunities presented by ‘new’ markets including the BRIC economies, which we believe will play an increasing role in the future of the travel and tourism industry.
-It is therefore crucial that influential operators working in these markets get to experience Ireland at first-hand and the high standard of the tourism product on offer here.
-For many of the group, it was their first time here and they were extremely impressed by our spectacular scenery, the wealth of historic attractions, as well as by the hospitality and friendliness of the people they met.
+Jim Paul, Tourism Ireland’s head of Australia and developing markets, said: “The majority of our overseas visitors come from the core markets of Great Britain, North America and Mainland Europe, and while this will continue, it is important that we expand our focus beyond these markets and look to the long-term opportunities presented by ‘new’ tourism markets, which we believe will play an increasing role in the future of the travel and tourism industry.
+It is therefore crucial that influential tour operators working in these markets get to experience Ireland, and the high standard of our tourism offering, at first-hand.”

 UK inbound tour operators at the Museum of Country Life near Castlebar with Harri Grunitz, Tourism Ireland (front, third right); tour guide Conor Ellard (left); and Marlene Burke, Fáilte Ireland (second left).

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.

 - Tourism is the island of Ireland’s largest indigenous industry; responsible for in excess of 4% of GNP in the Republic of Ireland and employing approximately 200,000 people.

 - In 2013, we welcomed an estimated 8 million overseas visitors to the island of Ireland, delivering revenue of almost €4 billion.
 Overseas tourism business accounts for 59% of all tourism revenue.